GK: Dino Zoff (Italy)

 Rummenigge went into the 1980 UEFA European Championship with a big reputation having topped the Bundesliga scoring charts with 26 goals to win the title with FC Bayern München.
 He lived up to it, punctuating a series of powerful performances with the decisive goal against Czechoslovakia and providing the corner for Horst Hrubesch's late winner in the final.
 Rummenigge was voted 1980 European Footballer of the Year and retained the Ballon d'Or in 1981 after another top-scoring, title-winning campaign with Bayern.
 He scored 45 goals in 95 internationals, the last of which came in the 1986 World Cup final and is now a senior football executive at Bayern.

 FW: Horst Hrubesch (West Germany)

-West Germany's match-winner in the 1980 UEFA European Championship final against Belgium, Hrubesch scored twice in Rome, his second goal a trademark bullet header in the 89th minute.
-It was a day of glorious redemption for the Hamburger SV forward who only weeks earlier had hobbled around the Santiago Bernabéu with an ankle injury as his side lost the European Cup final to Nottingham Forest FC.
+West Germany's match-winner in the 1980 UEFA European Championship final against Belgium, Hrubesch scored twice in Rome, his second a trademark bullet header on 89 minutes.
+It brought glorious redemption for the Hamburger SV forward who weeks earlier had hobbled around the Santiago Bernabéu with an ankle injury as his side lost the European Cup final to Nottingham Forest FC.
 A latecomer to the international scene, the 'The Heading Monster' was only called up after Klaus Fischer broke his leg, and would win just 21 caps.
 A three-time Bundesliga champion, he captained Hamburg to European Cup success against Juventus in 1983.